Russell-Waterhouse/blog/content/post/one_language_challenge.md

 Second, I've noticed that many of the programmers that I really admire have programmed in C for extended periods of time.
 They understand what the computer is doing at very low-levels.
-They understand nuances about performance that I can understand in an academic way, but not yet instrinsically know.
+They understand nuances about performance that I can understand in an academic way, but not yet intrinsically know.

 Third, it's the first language I learned.
 C feels to me like a refreshing beer with an old friend.
 I work in interpreted web languages during the day, it's